niflylab/TACI_CalciumImagingPlugin/README.md

 ---
 ## Installation
-Download the .jar file.
+Download the .jar file from the [google drive](https://drive.google.com/drive/folders/1VR9wqsRkx7tYA0DRfqBKVZKcxL_Awof7?usp=sharing).
 Install the plugin in FIJI (Plugins > Install) and restart FIJI.

 ## Description
 The Plugin has the following 4 functions:

 **RENAME:**
 - Creates a copy of the files and changes the file name to a format compatible with ORGANIZE in a new folder with _r added.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example A](#organization-example-a).
-- An option to perform ORGANIZE simultaneously is available.
+- An option to perform the ORGANIZE function simultaneously is available.

 **ORGANIZE:**
-- Makes a copy of the .tif files and sorts them into folders labeled by the z-positions.
+- Makes a copy of the .tif files and sorts them into new folders labeled by the z-positions.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example C](#organization-example-c).
 - An option to make the .tif gray is available.

 **EXTRACT:**
-- Combines MEAN_INTENSITY values Mean_Intensity#.csv files for each neuron in the folder.
+- Combines MEAN_INTENSITY values Mean_Intensity#.csv files from each neuron in the folder.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-e).
 - Subtracts the background and finds the maximal value for each time point.
 - Calculates the change in fluorescence (∆F/F<sub>0</sub>) and plots the ∆F/F<sub>0</sub> over time.
 - Outputs the .csv files with the combined data and calculations, and a "Neuron Plots" folder containing the plots of the ∆F/F<sub>0</sub> as .png files into the "results" folder.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example F](#organization-example-f).